 Bare Hill Unique Area

-Every year on Labor Day there is a ceremonial lighting of a bonfire to start the "ring of fire" or "The Festival of Lights" in which landowners around the perimeter of Canandaigua Lake light fires in celebration of peace and bountiful harvests.
+On the 393 acre Bare Hill Unique Area there is an annual Labor Day ceremonial lighting of a bonfire to start the "Ring of Fire" or "The Festival of Lights" in which landowners around the perimeter of Canandaigua Lake light fires in celebration of peace and bountiful harvests.

 View from Bare Hill